 It’s best not to make fondue ahead of time because it can separate, and turn gritty.
 Also, because it will cool together into one big mass, it’s actually quicker to just make it from scratch than to reheat a big lump of cheese.
 Instead, I recommend pre-shredding the cheeses and assembling all your dippers ahead of time.
-That way you will be ready to go when it’s time to serve.
+That way, the cooking process will be easy when it’s time to serve.

-- Cheddar cheese fondue recipe: Swap in sharp cheddar cheese Gruyere and Emmental and Irish whiskey for the kirsch.
+- Cheddar fondue recipe: Swap in sharp cheddar cheese for the Gruyere and Emmental and Irish whiskey for the kirsch.

 - Beer cheese fondue recipe: Substitute beer for the wine.